 - Red pepper flake

-- To serve, divide quinoa between 2 serving bowls and top with green beans, red bell pepper, mung bean sprouts, and carrots.
+To serve, divide quinoa between 2 serving bowls (as original recipe is written // adjust if altering batch size) and top with green beans, red bell pepper, mung bean sprouts, and carrots.
 Serve with peanut sauce and any additional toppings (optional), such as cilantro, lime wedges, and red pepper flake.

-*Nutrition information is a rough estimate for 1 of 2 servings with all of the dressing but without additional toppings (cilantro, lime, etc.).
+*Nutrition information is a rough estimate calculated with all of the dressing and without additional toppings (cilantro, lime, etc.).